London Underground workers announce six-day Tube strike

 London Underground workers will strike for a week from July 23

-London Tube workers are set to go on strike for six days in a row over pensions, job cuts and working conditions.
+London Tube workers will strike for six days in a row over pensions, job cuts and working conditions.

-Underground workers will strike from Sunday 23 July to Friday 28 July, the Rail, Maritime and Transport union (RMT) has announced.
+Underground workers will walk out from Sunday 23 July to Friday 28 July, the Rail, Maritime and Transport union (RMT) has announced.

 The union said there would be no strike on Monday, 24 July while workers in different grades will take action on each of the other days.